dmitrishein/MonolithStoreApp/README.md

 # MonolithShopApp

 My first project.
 Consist of a client application, API, and admin application that was created with Razor Pages.
 "Monolith" prefix due to application architecture.
-It was created by me when I was an intern
+It was created by me when I was an intern🤓

 ## Tech Stack